 To access this chapter, you need the UserRequirements permission.
+Permissions are managed from the Roles and rights chapter namely, from the functionalities card of a users role.

 Creating a set